Chester train wreck: Investigation

 The Massachusetts Railroad Commission launched an inquiry into the accident.
-The commission heard testimony from four expert witnesses, all who testified that the bridge could have held the weight of the train under normal conditions, however the bridge had weakened the bridge by 50% when the work crew removed the rivets from the connector plate on the top chord of the south truss and neglected to secure it with bolts or draft pins and failed to bolt the new plates in place at the end post.
+The commission heard testimony from four expert witnesses, all of whom testified that the bridge could have held the weight of the train under normal conditions; however, the bridge had been weakened by 50% when the work crew removed the rivets from the connector plate on the top chord of the south truss and neglected to secure it with bolts or drift pins and failed to bolt the new plates in place at the end post.
+The crew had been in the process of removing rivets when a supervisor called them away to help with another task; the men subsequently went on lunch break prior to the accident.
+The commission's report noted that at least 150 rivet holes had been left empty, and faulted the railroad company for failing "to provide a competent supervisor or inspector" to ensure the bridge was safe at all times or, if it was not, to prevent a train from crossing it.

-An inquest overseen by Judge Homer B. Stevens of the Western Hampden District Court in Westfield, Massachusetts placed the blame on J. D. Reed and Daniel Belville, the supervisors of the crew working on the bridge.
+An inquest overseen by Judge Homer B. Stevens of the Western Hampden District Court in Westfield, Massachusetts, placed the blame on J. D. Reed and Daniel Belville, the supervisors of the crew working on the bridge.
 Stevens criticized Reed for not giving Belville specific instructions and Belville, who was not a knowledgeable or qualified bridge builder, for not personally inspecting the work before he and his crew left.